 The Variant Alternative Income Fund (the "Fund") is a Delaware statutory trust registered under the Investment Company Act of 1940, as amended (the "Investment Company Act"), as a non-diversified, closed-end management investment company.
-The Fund intends to operate as an interval fund.
+The Fund operates as an interval fund pursuant to Rule 23c-3 of the Investment Company Act, and has adopted a fundamental policy to conduct quarterly repurchase offers at net asset value ("NAV").
+Institutional shares commenced operations on October 1, 2018.
+Investor class shares commenced operations on October 31, 2018.
 The Fund operates under an Agreement and Declaration of Trust ("Declaration of Trust") dated April 4, 2018 (the "Declaration of Trust").
 Variant Investments, LLC serves as the investment adviser (the "Investment Manager") of the Fund.
 The Investment Manager is an investment adviser registered with the Securities and Exchange Commission (the "SEC") under the Investment Advisers Act of 1940, as amended.
-The Fund intends to qualify and elect to be treated as a regulated investment company under the Internal Revenue Code of 1986, as amended (the "Code").
+The Fund has elected to be treated as a regulated investment company under the Internal Revenue Code of 1986, as amended (the "Code").

 The investment objective of the Fund is to seek to provide a high level of current income.
-Capital appreciation will be considered a secondary objective.
-Under normal market conditions, the Fund will seek to achieve its investment objective by investing, directly or indirectly, a majority of its net assets (plus any borrowings for investment purposes) in alternative income-generating investments.
+Capital appreciation is considered a secondary objective.
+Under normal market conditions, the Fund seeks to achieve its investment objective by investing, directly or indirectly, a majority of its net assets (plus any borrowings for investment purposes) in alternative income-generating investments.
 The Fund may allocate its assets through direct investments and investments in a wide range of investment vehicles ("Underlying Funds").
 The Fund cannot guarantee that its investment objective will be achieved or that its investment strategy will be successful.
-SEE "PRINCIPAL RISK FACTORS" BEGINNING ON PAGE 15.
+SEE "PRINCIPAL RISK FACTORS" BEGINNING ON PAGE 19.